ankurverma7/Security-Algorithms/README.md

 # Security-Algorithms

-Enter the text you want to encrypt in the plain.txt file.
+Enter the text you want to encrypt in the input.txt file (3DES) and plain.txt file (RSA).